VoltLang/Docs/doc/tvpl/c6-functions.md

 If the last parameter of a function is an array that ends in `...`, the function is said to be a homogenous variadic function.
 The final array can be passed multiple values, and then it can treat it as a regular array, or an array can also be passed directly.

+One restriction to note, is that `null` may not be passed as an argument in the variadic portion.
+This is because `null` is also a way of representing empty arrays, and the results may not be what you're expecting.
+If you want an empty array, simply don't pass any variadic arguments, and if you want a `null` argument, simply `cast` it:

+	fn foo(arr: MyObject[]...) { ... }
+	foo(cast(MyObject)null);

 ## Acceptable Ref and Out Parameters

 	fn plusOne(ref i: i32)